gobelins-axis/prototypes/readme.md

 ### Configure build script

 We created a node script to make it easier to compile and upload your code to Arduino.
-Create a .env file and add your port, FBQN strings. example:
+Create a .env file at the root of the project and add your port, FBQN strings. example:

 ```env
 PORT=/dev/cu.usbserial-14310